ungive/discord-music-presence/README.md

 - Fine-grained control over which applications are shared and which are not
 - The tray icon changes and reflects whether your status is currently active or not
+- Looks and feels like an official integration, but with many more features

 ## Download